weka/weka-mon/README.md

 o Run the install.sh

-o Edit the export.yml - put your weka server hostnames under hosts: (about line 15)
+o Edit the export.yml - put your weka server hostnames under hosts: (about line 15).
+You might also need to set the auth-token.json filename or location.

 o Edit the alertmanager configuration file in etc_alertmanager/ (if you're using alertmanager)

 o Start with `docker-compose up -d`

 Compose will start Grafana, Prometheus, Loki, Alertmanager, and Weka Exporter containers such that all can communicate with each other.